 PUBG Mobile Textures not Loading Fix

-Since PUBG launched, it has certainly improved a lot, but the issue like PUBG Mobile texture glitch persists even for those who play PUBG Mobile and it is still the common issue for many players.
+Since PUBG launched, it has certainly improved a lot, but issue like the PUBG Mobile texture glitch persists even for those who play PUBG Mobile and it is still a common issue for many players.
 In case you are wondering how to fix PUBG mobile rendering problem, then you are in the right place.

 Move PUBG to Internal Storage

 A majority of PUBG mobile gamers install PUBGM into MicroSD cards due to its massive 4GB size, which is completely wrong because micro sd cards provide a slower speed than the internal storage of mobiles. to fix PUBG Mobile rendering issues when landing just transfer the game from microSD card to internal storage of mobile.
 It should solve the PUBG mobile rendering problem.